kiranukamath/myblogsite/content/blog/matrix-calculus-for-deeplearning-part1.md

 ## Vector sum reduction

-Summing up the elements of a vector is an important operation in deep learning, such as the network loss function.
+Summing up the elements of a vector is an important operation in deep learning, such as the network loss function.\
 Let y = sum(**f** (**x**)) .
 Notice we were careful here to leave the parameter as a vector **x** because each function f i could use all values in the vector, not just x i .
 The sum is over the results of the function and not the parameter.

 ![vector sum](/assets/blog9img5.png)

 In gradient of the simple y = sum(**x**)= \[1,1 ....1].
 Because ∂x i/ ∂x j = 0 for j != i.
 Transpose because we have assumed default as vertical vectors.
 It’s very important to keep the shape of all of your vectors and matrices in order otherwise it’s impossible to compute the derivatives of complex functions.

-**Blog 9**
+**\#Blog 9**

 Links that helped me:
+Paper [The Matrix Calculus You Need For Deep Learning](https://explained.ai/matrix-calculus/index.html) by Terence Parr and Jeremy Howard.
 Blog by [Nikhil B](https://towardsdatascience.com/notes-on-matrix-calculus-for-deep-learning-b9899effa7cf)

 This is **part 1** of the blog, In blog 2, I will explain chain rule.